paulmartinetti/twatch-take8/README.md

 Author - experienced dad and programmer, new to Arduino, C++, got a couple ttgo 2020s for my 12 yo son and me.
 We like the retro look.
 A flick of the wrist wakes up the watch from light sleep.
 Battery lasts all day.
 Wifi connection updates time, working on simple weather read-out
 <br>
 <br>
-Instructions if new to Arduino -
+Instructions if you are new to Arduino:<br>
 1. Create a New Folder named WakeupFromSensor2, put all of the repository files in it (.ino and .h files)
 <br>
 2. Open the folder and launch WakeupFromSensor2.ino in the Arduino IDE.